scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

   * Select **Next**
 * On the **Review and create** page, confirm the settings and select **Create**

-#### Create IAM role for bastion to access the Kubernetes cluster
+#### Create an IAM role for bastion to access the Kubernetes cluster

-Create an IAM role for the bastion to access the EKS cluster from bastion using the following steps
+Create an IAM role for the bastion to access the EKS cluster from the bastion using the following steps

 * Open the Amazon [IAM](https://console.aws.amazon.com/iam/) service
 * In the navigation pane, select **Roles**